 - Adidas Samba Super Suede

 One of the exceptional lifestyle shoes of all time.
-There aren’t many football sneakers that have the impact and timeless design of the Adidas Gazelle.
+There aren’t many football sneakers that have the impact and sought-after design of the Adidas Gazelle.
 Since its release, it has been a staple for many people, and still maintains to be so up to this date.
-With over a hundred color schemes and a multitude of collaborations under its name, the Gazelle is, by all means, a definition of a household name shoe.
+With over a hundred color schemes and a multitude of collaborations under its name, the timeless Gazelle is, by all means, a definition of a household name shoe.
 Being one of Adidas’ iconic sneakers, the Gazelle has various models under its name: